 click the green arrow.

-Note: Simscape Multibody Link generates a new Simscape Multibody Import XML file and a set of geometry files that you can import into a model.
+Simscape Multibody Link generates a new XML multibody description file and a set of geometry files that you can import into a model.

-The import model assumes the Simscape Multibody Import XML file you
+The import model assumes the XML multibody description file you generated

 If the file has a different name, change the name to